tuxtof/SE-Training-Automation-Calm/prism_central/prism_central_setup.rst

 In this section we will configure Self-Service Portal (SSP)

-1. Go to Help --> Self-Service Admin Management
+1. Go to Help (? icon top right) --> Self-Service & Apps setup
 2. Fill in the following info under Connect to AD, and then click **Next**:

 +--------------------------+------------------------------------------+